Skip to main content

 Limitations & Assumptions

-• Model Assumptions: Probability calculations assume specific mathematical models (independence, equal likelihood, known distributions).
-Real-world scenarios often violate these assumptions in ways that affect calculated probabilities.
+• Model Assumptions: Standard probability formulas assume well-defined sample spaces, known probabilities, and often independence.
+Real-world scenarios may violate these assumptions in ways that affect calculated probabilities.

-• Theoretical vs. Empirical: Calculated probabilities are theoretical—they describe idealized models.
-Actual frequencies in finite samples may deviate from theoretical probabilities due to random variation.
+• Theoretical vs Empirical: Calculated probabilities describe idealized models.
+Actual frequencies in finite samples may deviate from theoretical values due to random variation.

 Sources & References